 - Fifth round of successful Kanishka Project counter-terrorism research proposals

-The Kanishka Project Catalogue is a searchable database of information about projects funded by the Kanishka Project.
-The Catalogue provides easy access to details about individual studies, key findings and links to further information and resources.
+The Research Catalogue is a searchable database of information about projects funded by the Kanishka Project, partner initiatives and the Community Resilience Fund.
+The Catalogue provides access to details about individual studies, key findings and links to further information and resources.

 - Date modified: